 NEP Connect participated in technical rehearsals before the big day on the Saturday morning and there were no issues on the day as it was so very well rehearsed.
 All feeds went back to London to be played out by the host broadcaster, which also had a large production team on site in Windsor for coverage destined for multiple channels and platforms.

 There are reasons that the British are the best in the world at broadcasting such events.

-And they are the same reasons that SIS LIVE is the preferred connectivity supplier for such events.
+And they are the same reasons that NEP Connect is the preferred connectivity supplier for such events.